‘Daw kahapon lamang’ (Seems like yesterday), we said goodbye to our family, relatives and friends in Iloilo, Philippines.

 Travelling to a foreign country for the first time as a family is fascinating and enjoyable.

-Of course, it’s always good to ask when you’re in doubt.
+Of course, as a rule, it’s always good to ask when you’re in doubt.

 So, we were inside the old Manila International Airport.
 I was pushing our trolley full of baggage towards the Malaysian Airlines counter.
 I approached a Chinese-looking guy wearing a Malaysian Airline uniform and spoke to him in my best English, only to respond in Tagalog.
 He’s Filipino.

-What gave us priceless and immeasurable joy was seeing our daughter enjoying the trip, cheering and smiling all along, unmindful of what lies ahead in our New Zealand trip.
+Seeing our daughter enjoying the trip, cheering and smiling all along, unmindful of what lies ahead in our New Zealand trip, gave us priceless and immeasurable joy.